Neodiprion pinetum

 Neodiprion pinetum is a species of sawfly in the family Diprionidae.
 It is commonly known as the white pine sawfly, a name sometimes also applied to Diprion similis, because the larvae of both species feed on the needles of the white pine (Pinus strobus).

 Description

 The adult N. pinetum is a broad-bodied insect with membranous wings.
 Females have a saw-like ovipositor at the tip of the abdomen and are larger than males.
 The larvae have black heads and are creamy-coloured or yellowish, with four longitudinal rows of black spots.

 Distribution

-N. pinetum is native to North America, its range extending through the eastern United States to southeastern Canada.
+Neodiprion pinetum is native to North America, its range extending through the eastern United States to southeastern Canada.

 Hosts

 The main host for the larvae of this species is the white pine (Pinus strobus), but it also occurs on the pitch pine (Pinus rigida), short-leaf pine (Pinus echinata), the red pine (Pinus resinosa) and the Swiss mountain pine (Pinus mugo).